Things I should be doing:

 A Worthwhile Read

 Kupelian looks at different areas of evil in our society one by one, and clearly and concisely explains how we have swallowed lies that, if unchecked by truth, will likely usher in the fall of our nation.
 Sounds dramatic and conspiratory, but in reality, the claims of the book are documented, shocking truths.
 Gay rights, multiculturalism, sexu@l obsession, abortion, and a few other issues are discussed.
 I know that we do need to be shocked, in a sense, into action; I don't think the author's intent was to titillate.
-However,
+However, there were parts of the book that I couldn't stomach, so I skipped over some of the descriptions he included.

 These kinds of books often leave me feeling extremely sad and helpless; the problems are so big, and I am just one measly little person.
 I was so excited to get into the last chapter and read what Kupelian offered in the way of a solution.
 I was quite surprised and excited to find that he had some very strong and timely words for Christians, and for the Church.
 It's hard to pick one reasonbly brief quote, since there are so many good things said in the book, but here's one: